canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

    -  Ensure that the portable computer has two network interfaces.
-A laptop with both Ethernet and wi-fi should suffice; or you can use a USB network dongle to provide a second interface, particularly for a NUC.
+A laptop with both Ethernet and wi-fi should suffice; or you can use a USB network dongle to provide a second interface.

    -  Because testing sessions can last for hours, ensure that you have a power brick; you should *not* run on battery power!